Life on Venus: Other measurements of phosphine

-In 2022, no phosphine detection using SOFIA airborne infrared telescope with upper limit of concentration 0.8ppb was announced for Venusian altitudes 75-110 km.
-Later the apparent non-detection was attributed to calibration error and the ~1ppb concentration of phosphine was detected in the same dataset.
-Phosphine appears to be more abundant in pre-morning parts of Venusian atmosphere.
+In 2022, observations of Venus using the SOFIA airborne infrared telescope failed to detect phosphine, with an upper limit on the concentration of 0.8 ppb announced for Venusian altitudes 75–110 km.
+A subsequent reanalysis of the SOFIA data using nonstandard calibration techniques resulted in a phosphine detection at the concentration level ~ 1 ppb,.
+If present, phosphine appears to be more abundant in pre-morning parts of the Venusian atmosphere.

+In 2024, the existence of phosphine on Venus was further corroborated with new observations by the JCMT-Venus programme.

 Planned measurements of phosphine levels

-ALMA is reported to be expected to restart in early 2021 after a year-long shutdown in response to the COVID-19 pandemic and may enable further observations that could provide insights for the ongoing investigation.
+ALMA restarted 17 March 2021 after a year-long shutdown in response to the COVID-19 pandemic and may enable further observations that could provide insights for the ongoing investigation.

 Despite controversies, NASA is in the beginning stages of sending a future mission to Venus.
 The Venus Emissivity, Radio Science, InSAR, Topography, and Spectroscopy mission (VERITAS) would carry radar to view through the clouds to get new images of the surface, of much higher quality than those last photographed thirty-one years ago.
 The other, Deep Atmosphere Venus Investigation of Noble gases, Chemistry, and Imaging Plus (DAVINCI+) would actually go through the atmosphere, sampling the air as it descends, to hopefully detect the phosphine.
-In June 2021, NASA announced DAVINCI+ and VERITAS would be selected from four mission concepts picked in February 2020 as part of the NASA's Discovery 2019 competition for launch in the 2028-2030 time frame.
+In June 2021, NASA announced DAVINCI+ and VERITAS would be selected from four mission concepts picked in February 2020 as part of the NASA's Discovery 2019 competition for launch in the 2028–2030 time frame.